 The article by Eliot Nusbaum, called A Fabulous Folly, says, “The desire to step back from a busy world inspired 1993 Traditional Home Design Award Winner Suzy Stout to build a fantasy French farmhouse in the Illinois countryside.”

-Her gardens were featured in a 2004 issue of the magazine, too (you can read it here):
+Her gardens were featured in a 2004 issue of the magazine, too.

 A blogger named Debra got a personal tour of the house a few years ago and posted her photos of it at 5th and State.
-She’s letting me share them with you.
+She’s letting me share them with you today.

 The house was built in 1998 but has a timeless quality about it.